• Skip to primary navigation

 Description

-This Vegan Puttanesca is made with onion, garlic, white wine, tomatoes, capers, olives, and topped on al dente spaghetti.
+This Pasta Puttanesca Recipe is made with onion, garlic, white wine, tomatoes, capers, olives, and topped on al dente spaghetti.

 Ingredients